-Determination of optimal total ceftriaxone (CEFt) thresholds
+Determination of optimal total ceftriaxone (CEFtot ) thresholds

-A target minimum inhibitory concentration (MIC) of 1 mg/L, which is considered the breakpoint concentration of ceftriaxone against Enterobacteriaceae by the European Committee on Antimicrobial Susceptibility Testing, (34) 34 was employed to establish CEFt thresholds based on MIC.
+A target minimum inhibitory concentration (MIC) of 1 mg/L, which is considered the breakpoint concentration of ceftriaxone against Enterobacteriaceae by the European Committee on Antimicrobial Susceptibility Testing, (34) was employed to establish CEFtot thresholds based on MIC.
 These thresholds were calculated for the criteria of achieving fT > MIC 100% and fT > 4 × MIC 100%.

+External validation and comparison of predictive performance

+For external validation, performance metrics, including signed error, relative error, mean signed error (MSE), mean percentage error (MPE), root mean square error (RMSE), root mean square error of percentage (RMSE%) and determination coefficient (R²) were calculated and employed to compare the predictive performance of each formula.
+Analysis of variance (ANOVA) followed by Tukey Honest Significant Differences tests were performed for between model comparison.
+Bland-Altman plots for each model for both signed and relative differences were drawn for a full representation of the data.

 Studied population

-EDSaN solution, (35) 35 a Clinical Data Warehouse (CDW), was used to identify and extract trough plasma CEF concentration requests for trough plasma CEF concentration, spanning from 2016 to 2022.
+EDSaN solution, (35) a Clinical Data Warehouse (CDW), was used to identify and extract trough plasma CEF concentration requests for trough plasma CEF concentration, spanning from 2016 to 2022.
 These requests were subsequently obtained, along with the relevant patient data, from the CDW.
 The extracted data encompassed various blood biology elements, in addition to clinical and demographic data.
 Moreover, information regarding the CEF dosing regimen was manually retrieved from the medical records of the patients.